Federal Government Resources

-Here are some Federal government resources you might find helpful.
+Here are some Federal Government resources you might find helpful.

 US Department of Labor Disability Resources

-is the federal government’s one stop website for people with disabilities, their families, employers, veterans, service members and workforce professionals.
+The Federal Government’s one stop website for people with disabilities, their families, employers, veterans, service members and workforce professionals.
 Website contains a wealth of disability related information and resources on Employment Education, Housing, Transportation, Health, Benefits, Technology, Community Life and Civil Rights.